6 Helpful / 0 Not

 Your Average Course

 Pros: A good mixture of really open to really technical wooded holes.
-Great opertunities on three holes or so to really air it out.
-Does have some alternate pin positions which can change the holes entirely.
+Great opportunities on three holes or so to really air it out.
+Does have some alternate pin positions which can change the holes entirely, although they rarely move.

 B = Bery Bery Nice!